gsalami00/softblobby/README.md

 ZSH_THEME = "softblobby"
 ```

-4. Run `source ~/.zshrc` after saving the file with the new theme.
+4. Run `source ~/.zshrc` after saving the file with the new theme and restart your terminal.